Arena Massacre

 The Arena Massacre or Arena Uprising took place on 1 December 1699 in Trinidad at the mission of San Fernando de los Arenales, east Trinidad.
 It resulted in the death of several hundred Amerindians, Roman Catholic priests connected with the mission of San Francisco de los Arenales, the Spanish Governor José de León y Echales and all but one member of his party.

 Amerindians tied to the Church's encomienda at the mission at Arena revolted, killing the priests and desecrating the church.
 They then ambushed the governor and his party, who were on their way to visit the church.
 Among those killed in the governor's party was Fr.
 Juan Mazien de Sotomayor, O.P., missionary priest to the Nepuyo villages of Cuara, Tacarigua and Arouca.
 One member of the governor's party managed to escape the attackers and returned to San Jose where he raised the alarm.

 Aftermath

 The rebels hastily buried the bodies of the monks, threw the governor's body into the river and headed for the coast.
-They were pursued by the Spaniards, who overtook them at Comcal and drove them to Cocal.
+On December 3, 1699, a Spanish search party found some dead bodies.
+On December 5, a Spanish force set out to find the Amerindians behind the massacre.
+The Spanish force overtook the Amerindians at Comcal and drove them to Cocal.
 Many dived into the sea in preference to being captured.
 Eighty-four rebels were captured and sixty-one of them were shot.
 The surviving Indigenous people were interrogated via torture.
 Many of the tortured revealed that they were often beaten by the priests for not attending church services.
 The twenty-two identified as ringleaders were hanged on 14 January 1700 at San José de Oruña, the capital of the colony, and their dismembered bodies displayed.
 The women of the tribe were distributed among the Spanish households as slaves.